marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [array, methods], "map method"}}

 Say we have an array of objects representing scripts, produced by filtering the `SCRIPTS` array somehow.
-But we want an array of names, which is easier to inspect.
+We want an array of names instead, which is easier to inspect.

 {{index [function, "higher-order"]}}

 The `map` method transforms an array by applying a function to all of its elements and building a new array from the returned values.
-The new array will have the same length as the input array, but its content will have been _mapped_ to a new form by the function.
+The new array will have the same length as the input array, but its content will have been _mapped_ to a new form by the function:

 ```
 function map(array, transform) {